SantosJGND/santosjgnd.github.io/docs/_posts/2023-07-19-bioinformatics-counts.markdown

 {% endhighlight %}

 This is more efficient.
 The `get` method of dictionaries has a time complexity of `O(1)`, so this will be faster than the membership test.
 The difference is not noticeable for small sequences, but it becomes noticeable for large sequences.
-Counting occurrences could be with little modifications.
+Counting could be done with small modifications.

 ### Counting shared occurrences